What is Receivables Factoring?

 What is an Accounts Receivable Journal Entry?

-Accounts receivables have a minimum of two entries – the date the receivables were added as an asset and the date the money was received, turning that asset into cash.
+Accounts receivable have a minimum of two entries – the date the receivables were added as an asset and the date the money was received, turning that asset into cash.
 Companies need a third journal entry when they factor invoices.

 Accounting for Factored Receivables – Final Thoughts